ces234/Senior-Project/README.md

 npm start

 Backend should be running on port 8000 and frontend on port 3000.
 Open http://127.0.0.1:8000/ and http://localhost:3000/ in your browser.

+IF THE DB POPULATION STOPS MIDWAY THROUGH: if(topicHtml != "Tacos" and topicHtml != "Tailgating Recipes" and topicHtml != "Tamales" and topicHtml != "Tapas Recipes" and topicHtml != "Tater Tot Casserole" and topicHtml != "Tempeh Recipes" and .....)

+^^ADD THIS IF STATEMENT AT LINE 185
+(replace with headings you haven't populated yet)